OPM/opm-utilities/opmrun/README.md

 The "Keyword Filter" button allows for the filtering of the various keywords in the selected section, including being able to list all the keywords available for all sections.
 The HEADER section allows for a start and end of file comment headers.
-Clicking on a keyword will result in the keyword being "pasted" into the Deck element.
+Clicking on a keyword will result in the keyword being "pasted" into the Deck Element.

 ![](.images/opmkeyw-03.png)

-The Deck element is editable by simply clicking anywhere in the element and making changes.
-Use the “Clear” button to clear the Deck element display.
+The Deck Element is editable by simply clicking anywhere in the element and making changes.
+Use the “Clear” button to clear the Deck Element display.

 ![](.images/opmkeyw-04.png)